 Livestream Shopping is showing up everywhere.
-It’s a fun way to share and monetize your style finds.
-I’m sharing my tips on how to start your own live.
+It’s a fun way to share and monetize your favorite items.
+I’m sharing my tips on how to start your own live stream.

-So, I have been doing livestream shopping sessions for a few months now and loving it!
-I’m an Amazon Live Creator (woo-hoo).
+So, I have been doing weekly livestream shopping sessions for well over a year and loving it!
+I’m an Amazon Live A-List Creator (woo-hoo).
 In other words, that means I’ve been doing quite a few lives.
 Also, that I have built an audience that tunes in!
 I included a few of my livestream replays.

 Listen to the podcast episode: